0xcert/techpaper/src/whitepaper.md

 <div class="pagebreak" />

-# 0xcert Explorer
+# 10 0xcert explorer

 The purpose of the 0xcert foundation, as an institution behind the 0xcert protocol, is to provide the foundation for the trustless certificates on the blockchain and to unify the certification space as much as possible.
 The foundation tends to bring the value to the open-source community around the 0xcert protocol, to connect individuals and groups working in the area of certification and to provide resources and support for the related community driven incentives.

-In addition to the protocol itself, the 0xcert Foundation provides and manages an online 0xcert Explorer dApp, which enables a live view of the 0xcert network, together with interfaces for interacting with the protocol and represents the central certification hub.
+In addition to the protocol itself, the 0xcert Foundation provides and manages an online 0xcert Explorer dapp, which enables a live view of the 0xcert network, together with interfaces for interacting with the protocol and represents the central certification hub.

 <img src="images/7.svg" height="250" />

-*Figure 9: 0xcert Explorer is an open-source dApp, which includes a block explorer, search, API interfaces and analytics for decentralized xcerts on the blockchain.*
+*Figure 9: 0xcert Explorer is an open-source dapp, which includes a block explorer, search, API interfaces and analytics for decentralized xcerts on the blockchain.*

 <div class="pagebreak" />

-# References
+# 11 References

 [0] Deed Standard, https://goo.gl/kh5qaS